 - provide a list of English-speaking lawyers, and contact family and friends on your behalf, if you are detained or arrested (external link)

 - provide advice on local medical facilities, help contact your family and or insurance provider if you are ill or injured (external link)

 - help with arrangements following a death overseas (external link)

 - in certain circumstances, provide notarial services such as witnessing affidavits, statutory declarations and other documents for use under New Zealand law

 - account for New Zealanders who may have been affected by a major overseas crises, such as civil unrest and natural disasters.

 For more information please visit www.safetravel.govt.nz (external link) and https://www.facebook.com/SafeTravel.govt.nz (external link)

 In certain circumstances, staff at this Embassy are able to witness affidavits, affirmations, statutory declarations and other documents for use under New Zealand law.
 The witnessing must take place at the New Zealand Embassy.
 Please call the Embassy Consular staff to enquire about this service, including applicable fees.

 White House tours

 The White House website states that foreign nationals interested in touring the White House should contact their Embassy to arrange a tour.
-However, the Embassy has been advised by the US Department of State that this is on hold.
+However, the Embassy has been advised by the US Department of State that this is service is currently unavailable.
 We are therefore unable to process any applications at this time.